raspberrypilearning/i-made-you-a-book/en/step_3.md

 title: My sprite 'jumps' when it changes costume or bounces
 ---

-Make sure that the costume is centred in the Paint editor (line up the blue cross with the cross hairs in the centre of the Paint editor).
+Make sure that the costume is centred in the Paint editor (line up the blue cross with the crosshair in the centre of the Paint editor).

 --- /collapse ---